Rarity of rocket-driven Penrose extraction in Kerr spacetime: Numerical Results

 \subsection{Statistical Ensemble Analysis}

-To quantify the rarity of successful extraction with escape, we performed Monte Carlo ensemble studies using Latin Hypercube sampling over the parameter space $(E_0, L_z, a)$.
+To quantify the rarity of successful extraction with escape, we performed systematic grid and Latin Hypercube sampling (LHS) studies over the parameter space $(E_0, L_z, a)$.

 Unless stated otherwise, the grid/LHS sweeps in this section use a \emph{single impulsive burn applied at periapsis}.
+The broad scan domain ($E_0 \in [0.95, 2.0]$, $L_z \in [-3.0, 6.0]$) intentionally includes initially bound ($E_0 < 1$) and retrograde ($L_z < 0$) conditions to map the failure boundaries around the mission-relevant prograde unbound family, not because those conditions belong to the mission family itself.
 Continuous-thrust trajectories are analyzed separately in Sec.~\ref{sec:thrust-comparison}.

-\textbf{Statistical methodology.} Parameter space coverage uses deterministic grids for systematic exploration and Latin Hypercube sampling (LHS) for Monte Carlo validation.
-All confidence intervals for proportions use the Clopper-Pearson exact method~\cite{clopper1934use}, treating each tested initial condition as a Bernoulli trial; efficiency uncertainties use BCa bootstrap with $10^4$ resamples~\cite{efron1987better}.
-Trajectories with integration failures (11.2\%) are counted as captures in our conservative analysis (Table~\ref{tab:conservative-rates}).
+\textbf{Statistical methodology.} We use deterministic grids for systematic exploration and Latin Hypercube sampling (LHS) for Monte Carlo validation.
+Confidence intervals for proportions use the Clopper-Pearson exact method\footnote{C.~J. Clopper and E.~S. Pearson, Biometrika \textbf{26}, 404 (1934).}.
+For deterministic grid sweeps, these intervals quantify uncertainty with respect to the implied uniform measure over the chosen finite domain, not ordinary random-sampling uncertainty.
+Efficiency uncertainties were cross-checked via BCa bootstrap with $10^4$ resamples\footnote{B.~Efron, J.\ Am.\ Stat.\ Assoc.\ \textbf{82}, 171 (1987).}; reported efficiency values are sample means over successful escapes.
+Integration failures (11.2\%) are conservatively counted as captures (Table~\ref{tab:conservative-rates}).